Notifications

 The Alberta Sovereignty within a United Canada Act defends Alberta’s interests by giving our province a legal framework to push back on federal laws or policies that negatively impact the province.

-The act will be used to address federal legislation and policies that are unconstitutional, violate Albertans’ charter rights or that affect or interfere with our provincial constitutional rights.
+The act is used to address federal legislation and policies that are unconstitutional, violate Albertans’ charter rights or that affect or interfere with our provincial constitutional rights.

 The act gives Alberta a democratic legislative framework for defending the federal-provincial division of powers while respecting Canada's Constitution and the courts.